 What is Deskman?

-Deskman is a tool that allows users to combine restrictions and options to achieve the desired security level.
+Deskman is an advanced tool that allows administrators to combine restrictions to achieve the desired security level.
 It runs silently in the background, keeping systems secured at all times.

 The latest Deskman version is always available on our website.
 The installation program includes everything you need.
 Check the system and software requirements below.Download Deskman